 Keep a look out for some of our favorite photos from Paris.

 - 1 cinnamon stick (3-inch)

-- Add the pomegranate juice, cinnamon stick, salt and pepper then simmer, uncovered, stirring occasionally until the carrots are tender and the liquid has reduced down to a glaze; about 20 minutes.
+- Heat the olive oil over medium heat in a large heavy skillet or cast iron pan.
+Toss in the carrots and cook for 5 minutes.
+Add the pomegranate juice, cinnamon stick, salt and pepper then simmer, uncovered, stirring occasionally until the carrots are tender and the liquid has reduced down to a glaze; about 20 minutes.

-- Add butter then cook for another minute.
+- Stir in butter and cook for another minute or until melted.
 Remove the cinnamon stick and serve.